An energy-consistent depth-averaged Euler system: derivation and properties

-Then $u,w,H,z_b,p$ as defined previously satisfy the 2d incompressible Euler equations with free surface~\eqref{eq:euler_2d_mod11}-\eqref{eq:euler_2d_mod44} with the boundary condition~\eqref{eq:ps} where $p^a=0$. \end{proposition} \begin{proof} The proof relies on simple manipulations and is detailed in~\cite{JSM_ANALYTIC_EULER}. \end{proof} \begin{remark} Analytical solutions without the source term $s$ in~\eqref{eq:euler_2d_mod44} would have been a stronger result.
-Nevertheless, since we only consider a source term for one of the four equations~\eqref{eq:euler_2d_mod11}-\eqref{eq:euler_2d_mod44}, it remains an interesting result for numerical validations. \end{remark} These analytical solutions generalize the solutions obtained by Thacker~\cite{thacker} for the shallow water equations.
-The analysis of the ODE~\eqref{eq:f} is not in the scope of this paper (see~\cite{JSM_ANALYTIC_EULER} for some of its typical behaviors).
+Then $u,w,H,z_b,p$ as defined previously satisfy the 2d incompressible Euler equations with free surface~\eqref{eq:euler_2d_mod} with the boundary condition~\eqref{eq:ps} where $p^a=0$. \end{proposition} \begin{proof} The proof relies on simple manipulations.
+Replacing~\eqref{eq:sol} in~\eqref{eq:euler_2d_mod} shows the solution is analytic when~\eqref{eq:f} is satisfied. \end{proof} \begin{remark} Analytical solutions without the source term $s$ in~\eqref{eq:euler_2d_mod44} would have been a stronger result.
+Nevertheless, since we only consider a source term for one of the four equations~\eqref{eq:euler_2d_mod}, it remains an interesting result for numerical validations. \end{remark} These analytical solutions generalize the solutions obtained by Thacker~\cite{thacker} for the shallow water equations.
+The analysis of the ODE~\eqref{eq:f} is not in the scope of this paper.
 Notice that the change of variables

 allows to rewrite~\eqref{eq:f} under the form

 It is worth noticing that when $H>0$ the free surface is a straight line varying with time.
 Indeed, from the definitions of prop.~\ref{prop:thacker_euler2d} and when $H>0$, we get that for any $t$